7 Day Family Itinerary

 The afternoon is another opportunity to visit Myrtos Beach, or head up further north from Assos and stop at Alaties Beach where there are some interesting rock formations you can climb to find the salt holes, there’s a small bay to swim in.
 At the top of the beach relax at Acqua Alaties Bar-Restaurant and watch the sunset with a meal and cocktail.
 Or drive a little further to Agia Jerousalem beach and eat by the sea at Odysseas Taverna – there’s no menu, just an invitation to go inside and see what Mama made!

 Continue exploring Erissos today.
-Begin with a great breakfast at Picnic in Antipata (or take away a picnic) then continue on your way to the cosmopolitan, picturesque village of Fiskardo.
+Begin your day at the cosmopolitan, picturesque village of Fiskardo.
 Fiskardo has many signposted walking trails to choose from; an easy, beautiful route is the walk to the lighthouse that you can see on the opposite side of the bay, there are also longer and more active routes to choose.
 Explore the Roman Cemetery which was only discovered in 2006.
 There are many beautiful beaches to take a cooling swim at, such as Foki beach, Emblissi, or take a 1km or so walk along a dreamy path to Dafnoudi beach.
 An alternative way to explore the beaches and coastline is by renting a motor boat from Reginas Boats or hiring a kayak from Fiskardo Kayaking, who also run organised tours.
 If you are interested in marine life book a tour with Ionian Discoveries Marine Experience for the day in their traditional wooden boat.
 Fiscardo is great for a lazy evening stroll, which you could combine with some shopping at Liveloula or Emilia shop, or Fiskardo Etc for something a bit different.
 Stop and have a look at the fish and the giant frog in the pond by the square.
 If you need sailing supplies or equipment stop at Fiskardo Chandlers in the harbour.
 Go for a soft drink, cold beer or cocktail at The Fishbone Bar (they often have live music, and facilities for spontaneous jamming sessions too) and watch the world go by.

 Head to the islands capital of Argostoli and have some fun at the Koutavos Lagoon; feed the ducks and swans, or take a pedal boat, hydro bike or motor boat out onto the water with Argostoli Lagoon Activities.
 Take a stroll over the De Bosset Bridge, see if you can spot the turtles (often in the fishing harbour), and then cut back into town and call into Karen’s Down the Rabbit Hole she has some unusual gifts and jewellery.
 Drop into CrepaLand for a delicious freshly prepared coffee, crepe, sandwich or ice-cream!
 You could rent bicycles from Ainos Bikes and take a picnic to Fanari Lighthouse, but on the way make sure to stop at one of nature’s rare phenomena at the Katavothres sink holes.
 There are also three little beaches very nearby.
 Back in town the Corgialenios Museum of Folklore and Cultural History is a really interesting place to visit, as so are the Botanical Gardens – both places run children’s activities during summer.
 Leaving the city centre follow the signs to the Monastery of Saint Gerasimos, stopping on the way to explore the Venetian Castle of Saint George at Kastro and have lunch at Il Borgo (also good for dinner and watching the sunset).
 If you don’t have a car, or want a more relaxing day, take a cruise onboard the Lady O with Enalios Cruises who offer four different day trips all embarking from Argostoli port.
 Spend some time at Elitiko and learn how to make soap and wax ointments and hear all about their small holding, you can buy their goods to take home too.
 In the evening try Draught Grill & Beer House for a good range of burgers located near the large square which is great for running around and there is a play park at the edge.